-I believe my Grandpa, who had just passed away, was looking down on me when I discovered this program after seeing its creator, Annie Hopper, on the speaker’s list at the Toxic Mold Summit.
+I believe my Grandpa, who had just passed away, was looking down on me when I discovered this program after seeing its creator, Annie Hopper, on the speaker’s list at a conference.

 The DNRS website has a nineties vibe (LOL), but the content is amazing.
-I did their newer online course, but I have friends who’ve watched the DVDs – link and info for DVD program.
-It’s the same material.
+I did their online course, but I have friends who’ve watched the DVDs – it’s the same material.

-The program explained how long term mold exposure, trauma, and other stressors can injure the brain’s limbic system, driving chronic illness.
+The program explained how long term chemical or environmental exposure, trauma, and other stressors can injure the brain’s limbic system, driving chronic illness.
+It contains good science information to back it up.
 It clicked for me.